-The problem statement aims to provide a more detailed description of the components involved in the problem depicted in the background chapter.
-It is important to raise the specific problem, e.g. the specific task from a company, to a broader and more universal problem which may be of relevance not only to the specific company but to others as well, for example other industries or trade sectors.
+The problem statement aims to provide a more detailed description of the components involved in the problem depicted in the background section.
+It is important to transform the specific problem, e.g. the specific task from a company, to a broader and more universal or genreral problem which may be of relevance for a bigger audience, for example other industries or trade sectors.
 This is done by presenting a chain of reasoning in which the specifics of the task are portrayed as a special case of something more generic.
-Apart from demonstrating a broader need of the specific task it is also important to consider the “state of the art” research in this area and its related parts.
+Apart from demonstrating a broader need of the specific task it is also important to relate to the “state of the art” research in this area and present the scientific relevance/gap why this is relevant.
 This is done appropriately by describing the research front for the area with its in-depth parts.
 By this reasoning X, standpoints are taken successively which will lead to a well-argued and traceable specification and funneling of the problem area, whereby the purpose and the research question will follow naturally.

 Purpose and research questions